onmyway133/github-changelogs-maker/README.md

 ## Description

-- Generate changelog between 2 releases
+- Generate changelogs between 2 latest releases

 ## How to install